The Publish / Update Button Does Not Work

 - 403 error when attempting to update a page: This can be due to a security plugin.
 To sort this out, activate the learning mode of this plugin or contact their support.
 This issue can also be due to the firewall of your server so this has to be checked with your hosting company.

 <IfModule mod_dtimeout.c> <Files ~ ".php"> SetEnvIf Request_URI "admin-ajax.php" DynamicTimeout=150 </Files> </IfModule>

-If this doesn't help, please send us your system info so we can try to help you solve the problem.
+If the aforementioned troubleshooting procedure doesn't help you, please send us your system info so we can try to help you solve the problem.